MAFFPT/Hubitat/Hubitat File Driver (HFD)/README.md

 - **A Rule Machine rule**

-  **The Bad** part ... also specific for each file
+  **The Bad** part: also specific for each file!

   And, please, do not shoot me !
+I have tried my best !!!

   So, you will need to create a rule for each file you want to access, using the model Rule Machine provided.
 I know ... this is really **"The Bad"**, don't you agree?